Founder and President, Alicia Jean Demetropolis

 Along with being a CNA/Med Tech at a local assisted living facility, Alicia is certified in spiritual care for end of life patients.
 Her daily focus is on providing physical and spiritual care to people so they can transition from this world with peace, grace and dignity.

 Prior to this work, Alicia spent 30 years in the global corporate world.
 She holds a BA in English Language and Literature, and an MS in International Business and Finance.

-Alicia lives on the Olympic Peninsula with her husband, Doc, and their rescued Rat Terrier/Chihuahua mix, Daisy, who keeps them both on the move whenever they would rather be taking a break.
+Alicia lives on the Olympic Peninsula with her husband, Doc, and their rescued dogs: A Rat Terrier/Chihuahua mix named Daisy, and a rescued Chihuahua named Sami, both of whom keep Alicia and Doc on the move.

 Co-Founder and Secretary & Treasurer,

 Catherine has served large for-profit companies as well as both large and small non-profit and governmental organizations.
 At KPMG LLP, she was an Assurance Specialist with a focus in government and non-profit entities, including large non-profit hospitals and foundations, as well as the light manufacturing and investment/banking industries.

 As an independent CPA, her clients have included Scott Residential Management, LLC, and the Omaha Community Playhouse.
 Along with previously serving as an adjunct accounting professor at Creighton University, Catherine has also received the 2010 Chapter Service Award from the Association of Government Accountants at their July 2010 meeting in Orlando.

 Catherine is proud to be a business partner for the Nonprofit Association of the Midlands.
 She serves on the following boards: